bicCluster/learning-cluster/README.md

 TIPS:

 * Select default setting when installing Ambari Server.
-* If you come across Error when starting the server, Check [ this](https://community.hortonworks.com/articles/16944/warning-setpgid31734-0-failed-errno-13-permission.html).
+* If you come across errors when starting the server, Check [ this](https://community.hortonworks.com/articles/16944/warning-setpgid31734-0-failed-errno-13-permission.html).
 * [This](http://posidev.com/blog/2009/06/04/set-ulimit-parameters-on-ubuntu/) will help you when setting `ulimit`.
 Notice that in this instruction, `user` means `[user]`.
 Thus you need to replace it with your system username.
 * Set up the ssh carefully.
 After this part being done, you can remotely control those four machines with your own laptop.
 * You need to set up password-less SSH during the process: